ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 **Note:** If you are having **connection issues**... (in order)
   - Make sure you don't have duplicate apps open in the background of your phone
-  - Move on and try again in a couple minutes
+  - Move on and try again in a couple minutes \- this usually does work, be patient
   - Try publishing and then normally connecting again
   - Press restart and/or restarting expo itself
   - Still nothing?
 Ignore the urge to flip any tables and ask for help in the